Australia–Malaysia relations: Economic relations

 Malaysia is Australia's 10th largest trading partner, with two-way trade worth A$19.2 billion in 2013.
 The two countries commenced a free trade agreement in January 2013.
 Major Australian exports to Malaysia include coal, aluminium, copper, crude oil, wheat and sugar, medication, zinc, dairy products, machinery and transport equipment, ferrous waste and scrap, while major Malaysian exports to Australia including crude oil, refined petroleum, chemicals, fats and oils, computer, TVs, radios, telecom equipment and electronic integrated circuits, furniture, mattress and cushions as well machinery and transport equipment.

 Education relations

-Australia has established three university campuses in Malaysia.
-Two campuses are located in Sarawak, East Malaysia: Curtin University and Swinburne University; while one is located in Selangor, West Malaysia: Monash University.
+Australia has established four university campuses in Malaysia.
+Two campuses are located in Sarawak, East Malaysia: Curtin University and Swinburne University; while the other two campuses are located in Selangor, Peninsular Malaysia: Monash University and UOW Malaysia.
 Through these campuses, more than 23,000 Malaysians enrolled in Australian institutions.
-More than 300,000 Malaysian students have also studied in Australia.
+Meanwhile, more than 300,000 Malaysian students have also studied in Australia.